AGIT2026: AGIT 2026 – CONFERENCE FOR GEOINFORMATICS

 Young People in Place: A Participatory Transnational Civis Open Lab

 ABSTRACT.
-We present the conceptual framing and initial findings of a transnational project on young people's experiences in the city.
+We present the conceptual framing of a transnational project on young people's experiences in the city.
 Three case studies using participatory methodologies are described, in Salzburg, Madrid and Maputo.
 We draw from these cases to argue in favor of geo-spatial approaches to socio-educational interventions.

 14:45